call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

 * Store answers to questions
 * Store position of the current page in the questionnaire

+#### Redux and Thunk

+We use the traditional reducers so to keep the state of the application, and the question that the user answered.
+We use the answers to then calculate the user's progress and display the graphs.

+The reducers are in the "reducer" folder, actions are in the "actions" folder and action Types in the constant/actionTypes.js file.

+Thunk is used so to help with potentially chained actions (such as starting the questionnaire AND reinitialising the questionnaire position).
+As states are managed in an independent manner (for example currentStep is not aware of the values of navigation), thunk was a great way to reconcile and orchestrate actions and maintain a consistent state across different subsections of the global state (see constants/initialState.js) whilst avoiding repetitive code.

 ### React Router for navigating into results

 We used React Router to create navigation between different pages of the Results pages